sakaki-/gentoo-on-rpi-64bit/README.md

   > Use of the provided binary kernel package is optional, you can always uninstall it (by editing the file `/etc/portage/package.use/rpi3-64bit-meta`, setting the `-kernel-bin` USE flag, then issuing `emerge -v rpi3-64bit-meta`) and [building your own kernel](#kernelbuild) instead, if desired.

-* <a id="binhost"></a>The project's [Gentoo binhost](https://wiki.gentoo.org/wiki/Binary_package_guide) at https://isshoni.org/pi64pie has been reconfigured to perform a **weekly update and autobuild of all installed (userspace) packages on the image**, allowing your RPi3 to perform fast updates via the resulting binary packages where possible, only falling back to local source-based compilation when necessary (using this facility [is optional](#disable_weekly_update), of course, just like the binary kernel package). <a id="rsync"></a>The binhost also provides a (weekly-gated) `rsync` mirror (`rsync://isshoni.org/gentoo-portage-pi64`) for the main `gentoo` repo (with [porthash](https://github.com/sakaki-/porthash) authentication), used to keep your RPi3's "visible" ebuild tree in lockstep with the binary package versions available on the [isshoni.org](https://isshoni.org/pi64pie) binhost (incidentally, the `gentoo` repo on [isshoni.org](https://isshoni.org/pi64pie) itself is maintained against upstream using `webrsync-gpg`).
+* <a id="binhost"></a>The project's [Gentoo binhost](https://wiki.gentoo.org/wiki/Binary_package_guide) at https://isshoni.org/pi64pie has been reconfigured to perform a **weekly update and autobuild of all installed (userspace) packages on the image**, allowing your RPi3 to perform fast updates via the resulting binary packages where possible, only falling back to local source-based compilation when necessary (using this facility [is optional](#disable_weekly_update), of course, just like the binary kernel package). <a id="rsync"></a>The binhost also provides a (weekly-gated) `rsync` mirror (`rsync://isshoni.org/gentoo-portage-pi64-gem`) for the main `gentoo` repo (fully compatible with Gentoo's official `gemato` signed hash verification), used to keep your RPi3's "visible" ebuild tree in lockstep with the binary package versions available on the [isshoni.org](https://isshoni.org/pi64pie) binhost (incidentally, the `gentoo` repo on [isshoni.org](https://isshoni.org/pi64pie) itself is maintained against upstream using `webrsync-gpg`).
   > NB: I can make **no guarantees** about the future availability of the weekly autobuilds on [isshoni.org](https://isshoni.org/pi64pie), nor the autoupdated binary kernel packages (on GitHub).
 However, we use these as part of our own production infrastructure, so they should be around for a while.
 Use the provided binary packages at your own risk.

 * <a id="profile"></a>A custom Gentoo profile, `rpi3:default/linux/arm64/17.0/desktop/rpi3`, is provided (and selected as the active profile on the image), which supplies many of the default build settings, USE flags etc., required for 64-bit Gentoo on the RPi3, again, keeping them in lockstep with the binhost (and ensuring you will have a binary package available when upgrading any of the pre-installed software packages on the image).
 You can view this profile (provided via the [rpi3](https://github.com/sakaki-/rpi3-overlay) ebuild repository) [here](https://github.com/sakaki-/rpi3-overlay/tree/master/profiles/targets/rpi3).